alphagov/govuk-design-system/src/patterns/addresses/index.md

 ## Address lookup

+An address lookup helps users find a full address from partial information such as a postcode.

 ### When to use an address lookup

 Use an address lookup when you’re asking users for a UK address.